SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 (Protocols and extensions are covered in detail in :doc:`ProtocolsAndExtensions`.)

-In addition, classes have several capabilities that structs do not:
+In addition, classes have several capabilities that structures do not:

 * *inheritance*, which enables one class to inherit the characteristics of another;
 * *destructors*, which enable an instance of a class to tidy up after itself; and